-If TCEQ will be reimbursing salary or wages, the planning agency must submit a completed PEL prior to starting activities under the contract and an updated PEL with any invoice following changes to the information provided in the most recent PEL.
+If TCEQ will be reimbursing salary, wages, or travel expenses, the planning agency must submit a completed PEL with each quarterly invoice.
 If a contract amendment is necessary due to changes reflected on the PEL, the planning agency must immediately submit an updated PEL with a request to amend the contract.